PreciselyData/big-data/databricks-geococoding/README.md

 ## Executing the Demo
 After all cells of the Installation have completed successfully you can move on to Executing the cells in the Demo workbook.
 For this notebook you may need no alterations.
-You should be able to execute each cell in top down order.
+You should execute each cell in top down order.
 You will set up the geocode instance, build a simple table of addresses, and then geocode against them.